WELCOME TO TOMBRECK FARM

 We are interested in hearing from you if you have a proposal that would compliment our existing farm business.

-In the long term will be inviting proposals for farming Highland cattle and sheep, and the existing 3 bed-roomed farmhouse would also be available by this time.
+In the long term will be inviting proposals for farming Highland cattle and other stock, and the existing 3 bed-roomed farmhouse would also be available by this time.

 If you have a project in mind please arrange to visit the farm and discuss your ideas.